oscillate-test/pools-json/README.md

 # pools-json
-This repository contains all KegCoin Gold pools in the json format.
+This repository contains all Oscillate pools in the json format.